cwarden45/PRJNA513845-eDNA_reanalysis/README.md

 ![On-Target Read Length Distribution](https://github.com/cwarden45/PRJNA513845-eDNA_reanalysis/blob/master/OTU_clustering/Swarm-all-FLASH_merged_read_length_distribution.png "On-Target Read Length Distribution")

 I think extrapolation limitations should be emphasized, so I am not saying the trend in the steeper climb with those multi-read sequences for MiSeq over NovaSeq should be emaphsized without additional critical assessment.
+However, I do believe this may be enough to question the claim that the NovaSeq is the better option for the eDNA amplicons.